-Be very careful when soldering the transistor, diodes and LED.
+Be very careful when soldering the transistors, diodes and LED.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).
+The BS170 are also very sensitive to static.